Alexander-Jordan/game-design-document/level-design-document/ldd.md

 ## Level 1

 What are some implementations, rules, or boundaries for this level?
 How will the player progress?
-What is the difficulty and what will the player learn/achieve?
+What is unique, achievable, difficult, and gained with this level?

 # Content List